Christian monasticism: Historical development

 Saint Basil wrote a series of guides for monastic life (the Lesser Asketikon, the Greater Asketikon, the Morals, etc.) which, while not "Rules" in the legalistic sense of later Western rules, provided firm indications of the importance of a single community of monks, living under the same roof, and under the guidance—and even discipline—of a strong abbot.
 His teachings set the model for Greek and Russian monasticism but had less influence in the Latin West.

+Despite the persistent discourse about withdrawal, monks remained present in urban contexts.
+They were a key factor in the politics and ecclesiastical life of Constantinople.
+In some cases monks intervened directly in urban politics, sometimes even taking part in civic unrest as important actors.
+The proliferation of monasticism in the East has led to an even greater role of monasticism not only in the economic and social life of the countryside but also in such aspects like urban politics, imperial administration or the establishment of orthodox beliefs.

 Of great importance to the development of monasticism is the Saint Catherine's Monastery on Mount Sinai in Egypt.
 Here the Ladder of Divine Ascent was written by Saint John Climacus (c.600), a work of such importance that many Orthodox monasteries to this day read it publicly either during the Divine Services or in Trapeza during Great Lent.

-At the height of the East Roman Empire, numerous great monasteries were established by the emperors, including the twenty "sovereign monasteries" on the Holy Mountain, an actual "monastic republic" wherein the entire country is devoted to bringing souls closer to God.
-In this milieu, the Philokalia was compiled.
+At the height of the East Roman Empire, numerous great monasteries were established, including the twenty "sovereign monasteries" on the Holy Mountain, an actual "monastic republic" wherein the entire country is devoted to bringing souls closer to God.
+Later, the Philokalia was compiled there.

 As the Great Schism between East and West grew, conflict arose over misunderstandings about Hesychasm.
 Saint Gregory Palamas, bishop of Thessalonica, an experienced Athonite monk, defended Eastern Orthodox spirituality against the critiques of Barlaam of Calabria, and left numerous important works on the spiritual life.